Bolivia

 "I actually think that there is perhaps no other point that could be more damaging.
 That you totally lose all notion.
 I mean, you don't know if you're on this planet, where you are, or what you are.
 You lose all notion."

-So, for me, the question, ‘The sun is shining?’ was a way of showing myself that I was alive.
-The sun shines because it is to return to life, to feel the brightness and warmth of the sun that brings me back to life
+“For me, the question, ‘The sun is shining?’ was a way of showing myself that I was alive.
+The sun shines because it is to return to life, to feel the brightness and warmth of the sun that brings me back to life."

 The United Against Torture Consortium is an EU-funded project that pools the strengths and expertise of six international anti-torture organisations (IRCT, OMCT, REDRESS, Omega Research Foundation, APT and FIACAT) in partnership with over 200 civil society groups and other partners in 100+ countries to strengthen and expand torture prevention, protection, rehabilitation and strategic litigation.